Mindo, Ecuador - Things to Do in Mindo

 Top Things to Do in Mindo

-Experience some of the world's best birdwatching in the cloud forest, home to over 500 species including toucans, tanagers, hummingbirds, and the elusive cock-of-the-rock.
+Experience some of the world's best birdwatching in the cloud forest, home to over 500 species including toucans, tanagers, and the iconic cock-of-the-rock.
 Early morning tours offer the best chances to spot rare species as birds are most active during dawn hours.
-Professional guides with spotting scopes help identify species and share knowledge about the ecosystem.
+Many lodges have their own feeding stations that attract dozens of hummingbird species.

-Booking Tip: Book tours for $40-80 per person through local guides or eco-lodges.
-Best times are 6-9 AM and 4-6 PM.
-Look for guides certified by the Ministry of Tourism and those who provide binoculars and spotting scopes.
+Booking Tip: Book tours through local guides for $25-40 per person for half-day trips.
+Best times are 6-10 AM and 3-6 PM.
+Look for guides certified by the Ministry of Tourism who know bird calls and nesting locations.

 Canopy Zip-lining